"I am glad that taking part in a trial might help others on their own cancer journey.”

 - There is a

 sample of tissue(biopsy) available from a routine biopsy or surgery that was done within 8 weeks prior to joining this study.
+This applies only to those who have a solid tumour.

 - The study team ask you to join.